Our website doesn't fully support your IE11 browser, some features might not work as intended.

 Everything is set for the world’s first zero-emission Barolo wine harvest.
 Watch the web series to find out more about what’s new among the vineyards of the Langhe.

-Watch now Chapter 5
+Watch the trailer now

 ABOUT THIS WEB SERIES